 Section 6.
 Physical Exercise Program.
 Time will normally be provided during the hours of 0900 and 1625 for a maximum of one hour for total participation in a fitness program designed to meet the requirements of the Air Force Firefighter Fitness and Wellness program.
 Employees are encouraged to participate after 1625 hours when circumstances preclude their participation during the time allotted.
 All employees are expected to participate each duty day, with the exception of holidays.
 Firefighters will be issued gym clothing annually, at no cost to the employee, to be used strictly for participation in the fitness and wellness program.
-Gym clothing will consist of, but not limited to, the following: T shirts and shorts (2), sweat shirt (1), and sweat pants (1).
+Gym clothing will consist of, but not limited to, the following: T shirts and shorts (2), sweatshirt (1), and sweatpants (1).
 These items of clothing will normally bear the Scott Fire Fighters Logo.

 Section 7.
-Firefighters will receive the maximum amount allowable by law annually in January of each year for clothing allowance.
-Payment procedures will be in accordance with AFI 32-2006.
+Firefighters will receive the maximum amount allowable by law annually on their anniversary date each year for clothing allowance.
+Firefighters onboarded prior to 31 March 2023 will have their clothing allowance paperwork submitted each November.
+Payment procedures will be in accordance with applicable Air Force guidance.

 Section 8.
 The basic hours of work are 0730 to 0730.
-The traditional tour of duty is one hundred forty four (144) hours consisting of six (6) alternate twenty four (24)-hour shifts in each pay period.
+The traditional tour of duty is one hundred forty-four (144) hours consisting of six (6) alternate twenty-four (24) hour shifts in each pay period.
 If changes in this tour of duty are necessary, the Union will be provided the opportunity to negotiate over the proposed changes except in emergencies.